GceCold/OrangeAPI/README.md

 This project originated from [VexMusic](https://github.com/GceCold/VexMusic).

-Because the national college entrance examination can't continue to develop.But `Netease` API you can easy use.
+Author can't continue to develop because of the national college entrance examination.But `Netease` API you can easy use.

 ## Inclusion